TheCalculatorsHub

 How a physical chemistry student used the Molality Calculator to diagnose a freezing point depression error and recover a correct cryoscopic molar mass measurement in 2025

-In January 2025, I was a second-year physical chemistry student completing a cryoscopic molar mass determination practical using camphor as the solvent.
+A cryoscopic molar mass determination practical using camphor as the solvent was the assignment that caught me out during my second year of physical chemistry, back in early 2025.
 The experiment required dissolving a known mass of an unknown organic solid in camphor, measuring the freezing point depression, and back-calculating the molar mass using ΔTf = Kf × m × i, with Kf = 37.7 °C·kg/mol for camphor.
 I dissolved 0.412 g of the unknown solid in 8.50 g of camphor, measured a freezing point depression of 2.19 °C, and calculated the molality as 2.19 / 37.7 = 0.0581 mol/kg.
 Substituting back, molar mass = mass / (moles × kg solvent) = 0.412 / (0.0581 × 0.0085) = 834 g/mol.
 This seemed implausibly high for a simple organic molecule and I could not figure out if the error was in my molality calculation or the cryoscopic constant.

 I used the Molality Calculator's mass-and-molar-mass mode to check the forward calculation.
 Entering 0.412 g solute, a trial molar mass of 180 g/mol (glucose, as a sanity check), and 0.00850 kg solvent, the calculator returned molality = (0.412/180) / 0.00850 = 0.00229 / 0.00850 = 0.269 mol/kg.
 Expanding the colligative properties panel and selecting camphor (Kf = 37.7, i = 1), it predicted ΔTf = 37.7 × 0.269 × 1 = 10.15 °C -- far larger than my measured 2.19 °C. I then reversed the calculation: using ΔTf = 2.19 °C and the measured molality of 0.0581 mol/kg, I worked out molar mass = 0.412 g / (0.0581 mol/kg × 0.00850 kg) = 0.412 / 0.000494 = 834 g/mol.
 The step-by-step panel confirmed the arithmetic was correct.
 The error had to be in my solvent mass: I had recorded 8.50 g but the balance printout showed 85.0 g.
 I had dropped a decimal point.
 NIST metrology guidance on balance readout transcription flags exactly this category of single-digit transposition as a systematic source of uncertainty in gravimetric analysis.